SoFi Review: Save Money on Your Student Loans

 - They don’t look at your FICO score, though they do look for things like bankruptcy to weed out applicants

 That aside, one of the best parts of SoFi is the interest rate they offer.
 If you refinance through SoFi you can get a rate as low as 1.90% (using AutoPay) for a variable rate or a fixed rate as low as 3.5%.
 If you have $20,000, $30,000 or more that can equate to big savings.
-Better yet, if you refinance through SoFi, you get a $200 bonus to start.
+Click here to check your rate with Sofi.

 SoFi Does More Than Student Loans

 Sofi could only service student loans and do quite well.
 The market is big enough for that.
 SoFi also offers mortgages and mortgage refinancing currently in 23 states.
-The main thing that sticks out in regards to getting a mortgage through SoFi is needing a down payment of at least 10%.
-Seeing as you should put down at least 20%, I have no problem with the down payment requirement.
+The main thing that sticks out in regards to getting a mortgage through SoFi is needing a down payment of at least 10 percent.
+Seeing as you should put down at least 20 percent, I have no problem with the down payment requirement.

 SoFi also offers unsecured personal loans.
 Personal loans aren’t always the best to take out, though if you have high-interest rate credit cards you’re paying off, SoFi is worth a look.
 Their rates run from 5.50% – 9.99% for a fixed loan or 4.05% – 8.05% for a variable loan, with AutoPay.
 You can borrow anywhere between $5,000 – $100,000 in 3, 5 or 7 year terms, again with no fees.

 If you’re going to refinance your student loans, you want to know what’s in it for you.
 The benefit piece is really where SoFi stands out in my opinion.
 They take that same alumni mentality they began with and extend it to their clients.
 Some of the benefits of refinancing through SoFi are:

 - There are no fees.
 Really, there are no fees – no application, origination or pre-payment fees